-Sprouted breads and cereals are high in fiber and protein, low in carbohydrates, and high in vitamins, minerals, and other nutrients, which are important for new moms.
-(4)
+Sprouted bread and cereals are high in fiber and protein, low in carbohydrates, and high in vitamins, minerals, and other nutrients, which are important for new moms.
+(9)

 7. Sweet potatoes

-Fish, particularly the fatty types like salmon, herring, and sardines, are rich sources of essential fatty acids omega-3 and 6.
-These fatty acids are needed for a healthy immunity, brain, and nervous system.
+Fish, particularly the fatty types such as salmon, herring, and sardines, are rich sources of essential fatty acids omega-3 and 6, which are needed for healthy immunity, brain, and nervous system.
+(11)